telerik/maui-docs/controls/datagrid/sorting.md

 ### Delegate Sort Descriptor

-The difference between the `DelegateSortDescriptor` and the `PropertySortDescriptor` is that DelegateSortDescriptor sorts data by a custom Key, while the PropertySortDescriptor sorts by a defined Key, which is a property from our model.
+The difference between the `DelegateSortDescriptor` and the `PropertySortDescriptor` is that the `DelegateSortDescriptor` sorts data by a custom key, while the `PropertySortDescriptor` sorts by a defined key, which is a property from the model.

 It exposes the following properties:

-* `KeyLookup`: Gets or sets the `IKeyLookup` instance that is used to retrieve the sort key for each data item.
+* `KeyLookup`&mdash;Gets or sets the `IKeyLookup` instance that is used to retrieve the sort key for each data item.
-* `SortOrder:` Gets or sets the order of the sorting.
-It can be Ascending or Descending.
+* `SortOrder`&mdash;Gets or sets the order of the sorting (ascending or descending).

-To use a DelegateSortDescriptor, you need to create a class that implements the IKeyLookup interface which will return the Key you want to sort by.
-Then you need to add DelegateSortDescriptor to the RadDataGrid.SortDescriptors collection and set its KeyLookUp property.
+To use a `DelegateSortDescriptor`, you need to create a class that implements the `IKeyLookup` interface which will return the key by which you want to sort.
+Then, you need to add the `DelegateSortDescriptor` to the `RadDataGrid.SortDescriptors` collection and set its `KeyLookUp` property.

-The Custom `IKeyLookup` implementation
+The following example demonstrates a custom `IKeyLookup` implementation.

 <snippet id='datagrid-delegatesortdescriptor-ikeylookup'/>
 ```C#